-The following table highlights key information about our current product pipeline:
+The following table highlights key information about the most active programs within our current product pipeline:

 We began clinical evaluations of our HAVs in December 2012, with the enrollment of the first Phase 2 patient in our V001 hemodialysis access trial in Europe.
-Since then, we have completed one Phase 2 trial in the United States, and currently have seven trials either actively enrolling or in long-term follow-up.
+Since then, we have completed one pivotal and one Phase 2 trial in the United States, and currently have seven trials either actively enrolling or in long-term follow-up.
 HAVs have been implanted in approximately 85 clinical centers in seven countries around the world, and by more than 100 practicing surgeons.